 - confidentiality deed.

 Example: Tristan is lending money to Mani.
 Tristan requires Mani to provide a financial guarantee for the money.
 Mani’s parents provide a financial guarantee to Tristan on behalf of Mani.
-There may be no consideration between Mani’s parents and Tristan, so to ensure that the guarantee is binding even though there is no consideration, the guarantee is in the form of a deed.
+There may be no consideration between Mani’s parents and Tristan.
+Therefore, to ensure that the guarantee is binding even though there is no consideration, the guarantee is in the form of a deed.

-At common law, for an instrument to be a deed, certain formalities must be complied with:
+At common law, for an instrument to be a deed, the parties must comply with certain formalities:

 - the deed must be in writing;